ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The latency is increased, because the producer takes more time to generate more events
-* If the batch size is too large, events may not fit in the memory of the producer or consumer
+* If the batch size is too large, it may not fit in the memory of the producer or consumer
 * If the consumer wants to stop processing, it can do this no sooner than it has received the entire events batch